ManApart/quest-command/notes.md

 - Validate valid recipe ingredients and results
 - make target class instead of interface?
 - Break triggered event class out into multiple classes
+- Prefer Scope manager to return multiple targets and have calling code choose what to do if more than one target returned

 Json
 - Json inherits from other files in same folder?